UFC Fight Night: Edwards vs. Brady: Predictions & Analysis

 A few statistical edges stand out.
 Holland throws significantly more leather — a 3.2 sig. strike per minute gap.
 Nelson is far more active with takedowns, averaging 1.5 more per 15 minutes.
 Nelson has tighter striking defense, making opponents miss more often.

-The Pick: Gunnar Nelson over Kevin Holland.
-The model gives Nelson a slight nod at 59% — this could easily go either way.
+The Pick: Kevin Holland over Gunnar Nelson.
+The model gives Holland a slight nod at 59% — this could easily go either way.
+Notably, the betting market has Holland at 45% implied while our model sees 59% — a 13-point disagreement that could signal value.

 Alexia Thainara vs Molly McCann